-A Godly Woman is Wise
+A Godly Woman Is Wise

 As we begin looking at what the Bible says, it is important to remember the culture in which it was written.
 Much of what was written about women was written in the context of marriage, raising children, and managing a home.

-Perhaps you are not married, do not have children, or work fulltime outside the home.
+Perhaps you are not married, do not have children, or work full-time outside the home.
 The principles of these verses – even though written about women in different circumstances – still apply to you in the 21st century.

 Proverbs 14:1 says, “A wise woman builds her house, but the foolish tears it down with her own hands.”
 According to this verse, the wise woman actively works on tasks that build up the members of her household.
 She also works at improving her home or physical environment whether it is a tent, an apartment, or a mansion.

-Proverbs 31 also gives us instruction on being wise.
+Proverbs 31 also gives us instructions on being wise.
 We will be returning to Proverbs 31 again as we consider these 3 characteristics of a godly woman.
 For now, though, let’s ponder the following verses:

 - She rises also while it is still night and gives food to her household and portions to her maidens. (v.
 15)

 - She considers a field and buys it; from her earnings she plants a vineyard. (verse 16)